kelvinlawson/pykaraoke/README.txt

 WHAT'S NEW

-This release includes still more major performance improvements in the CDG player.
-There should be very few performance bottlenecks remaining when playing CDG files.
-The MIDI player has also received a number of improvements with this release, including word wrap and dynamic text scaling.
+PyKaraoke has undergone a major overhaul for this release thanks to the new developer on the project David Rose.
+David has made huge improvements to the performance of the CDG player, making it possible to run PyKaraoke on older, low end machines.
+The CDG player now offers smoother scrolling, and support for horizontal scrolling CDGs.
+The MIDI player has benefited from a number of improvements, including smooth font scaling at any window size, and word-wrapping for systems with a small screen size.

-We have added the pykaraoke_mini interface, suitable for environments lacking a keyboard/mouse, or for simple, casual karaoke parties.
+He has also added the pykaraoke_mini interface, suitable for environments lacking a keyboard/mouse, or home karaoke parties using a remote control.

-This is the first release with support for the handheld GP2X console.

-The PyKaraoke GUI now supports dragging and dropping songs from the Search Results and Folder View windows into the Playlist.
-It's also now possible to use drag-and-drop within the Playlist to reorder the songs.

-Craig Rindy added handling to the GUI file database for filenames with non-ASCII characters.
-He also modified pykaraoke.py to make some of its functionality reusable by other scripts.

-The CDG player saw some changes for this release.
-A bug was found and fixed in the handling of certain CDG files (due to the handling of the CDG Border Preset command).
-The pycdg.py script no longer requires a .cdg extension so you can use tab-completion from the command-line to start CDGs.
-Finally some fixes were made to add support for a wider range of Python versions.
+Finally PyKaraoke has also been ported to the handheld GP2X console, and now runs on Windows, Linux, FreeBSD and GP2X.

 ---------------------------------------------------------------------------